-How to Use Supplemental Content to Get More Mileage from Big Content
+How To Repurpose Long-Form Content Into Supplementary Content

 The misuse and abuse of pop-ups has given them a bit of a bad rap, but that shouldn’t keep you from using them to supplement your best content.

-Again, it’s all about adding value for your audience and using supplemental content to help them in discovery, decision-making, and taking next steps.
+Again, it’s all about adding value for your audience and using supplemental content to help them in discovery, decision-making, and taking the next steps.

-Bringing It All Together
+Making It All Work Together

-Did you tune in to the overarching theme guiding each of these types of content?

-Ultimately, supplementary pieces of content fulfill specific needs at each point in your customers’ journey.

-This is why campaign-based content planning is so effective.
-You aren’t creating a piece of content and then trying to figure out what to do with it; from the onset, you’ve planned multiple complementary pieces with a purpose that all support a single goal.
-You understand what customer needs each component fulfills.

-With each piece of content, you understand what it is meant to do and what action you want your customer to take next.
+The point we’ve been trying to make should be clear by now.
+I mean, it’s in the name: supplemental, meaning “provided in addition to what is already present or available to complete or enhance it.”

+In other words, your supplemental content should work hand-in-hand with your main content, with each piece corresponding to a specific need and pushing the customer another step forward in the sales and marketing funnel.

+In addition to moving your visitors along the customer journey and keeping everything focused on your goals and allows you to extend the lifespan of your big content pieces, sometimes by months.

+By adding utility and interactivity to your main content, supplemental content helps you appeal to different types of visitors without muddying the waters of what you want the piece to accomplish.

-And wherever that content appears on your website, you are looking at the big picture – at how each element that user sees and interacts with supports their goals, and your business goals as a result.
+Wherever that content appears on your website, you are looking at the big picture: How each element that user sees and interacts with supports their goals and your business goals as a result.

 In this way, you might extend the life of a single concept – one large content object – by months.

-You’ll greatly improve its efficacy, and most importantly, you’ll have content tailored to appeal to different types of consumers in their discovery, consideration, and conversion decision-making moments.
+You’ll significantly improve its efficacy, and most importantly, you’ll have content tailored to appeal to different types of consumers in their discovery, consideration, and conversion decision-making moments.

 Questions?
 Fire away or share your own content planning tips in the comments.